Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 # Tools Used
 - Xschem: Used for schematic design and circuit-level simulation of the transmission-gate analog multiplexer.
 Xschem provides an intuitive interface to create and simulate analog and mixed-signal circuits.

-- Magic VLSI Tool: For layout implementation of the MUX in SCMOS technology, including DRC and LVS verification.
+- Magic VLSI Tool: For layout implementation of the MUX in SCMOS technology.

 - Ngspice: Used for SPICE-level simulation of both schematic and layout designs to validate functionality.
-All simulations were performed using Level 1 SPICE models, providing accurate transistor-level verification while keeping the simulation simple and efficient.
+All simulations were performed using Level 1 SPICE models, providing basic transistor-level behaviour while keeping the simulation simple and efficient.

-- Ubuntu OS: The entire design, simulation, and layout workflow was carried out on Ubuntu, providing a stable open-source environment for VLSI design and verification.
+- Ubuntu OS: The entire design, simulation, and layout workflow was carried out on Ubuntu, providing a stable open-source environment for VLSI design.
 ---
 # Methodology
 * **Circuit Design in Xschem**
-  - The transmission-gate-based analog multiplexer was designed in Xschem.
+  - The transmission gate based analog multiplexer was designed in Xschem.
-  - Schematic capture was performed to connect all inputs, outputs, and control signals.
   - The circuit netlist was generated from Xschem for simulation purposes.

-* **Simulation of Schematic (Xschem + Ngspice)**
+* **Simulation of Circuit Design**
   - Using Ngspice with Level 1 SPICE models, the generated netlist was simulated.
-  - ASK and BPSK modulated signals were applied as inputs to test the multiplexer functionality.
+  - ASK and BPSK signals were obtained as outputs ensuring the multiplexer functionality.
-  - Output waveforms were analyzed to verify correct selection and modulation behavior.

 * **Layout Design in Magic**
   - The analog multiplexer circuit was implemented at the layout level using Magic VLSI tool with SCMOS technology.
   - Placement and routing of transistors were done carefully to match the schematic design.
-  - DRC (Design Rule Check) was performed to ensure correctness of the layout.

 * **Simulation of Layout Netlist**
   - The netlist was extracted from the Magic layout.
-  - Using Ngspice with Level 1 SPICE models, the layout netlist was simulated with the same ASK and BPSK input signals.
+  - Using Ngspice with Level 1 SPICE models, the layout netlist was simulated to obtain ASK and BPSK signals.
-  - Output waveforms were compared with schematic-level simulation to confirm correct functionality.

 * **Validation and Verification**
-  - Both schematic-level and layout-level simulations were analyzed to ensure accurate signal selection and modulation demonstration.
+  - Both schematic-level and layout-level simulations were found to be identical ensuring proper signal selection and modulation demonstration.
-  - Any discrepancies were corrected by adjusting transistor sizing or layout connections.
 ---

 # Design of 2:1 Analog Multiplexer